Guide to renting privately

 - carry out a written risk assessment and take any action necessary, if your property is a licensed House in Multiple Occupation (HMO)

-If you rent a whole house or flat, your landlord has to provide an Energy Performance Certificate before you move in.
+If you rent a whole house or flat, your landlord has to provide an Energy Performance Certificate (EPC) before you move in.
 This shows you how energy efficient the property is.
 Properties are rated from A to G, A being the most efficient.
 Finding a more efficient property could help you save money on your fuel bills.

 Licences for rented properties